Launch Looker Studio and create a blank report

 - Time to complete the lab---remember, once you start, you cannot pause a lab.

 Task 1.
-Launch Data Studio and create a blank report
+Launch Looker Studio and create a blank report

-- Open Google Data Studio in a new browser tab or window.
+- Open Looker Studio in a new browser tab or window.

 From the homepage, click the Blank report template: